rnestler/rnestler.github.io-source/content/articles/2015/2015-07-03-setting-up-airline-vim.rst

 g:airline_powerline_fonts = 1`` lets one use the `powerline fonts
 <https://github.com/powerline/fonts>`_

-Configuring my terminal emulator of choise, urxvt, turned out to be a bit of a hassle.
+Configuring my terminal emulator of choice, urxvt, turned out to be a bit of a hassle.

 Installing the fonts was easy: